abraxas86/mortts/README.md

 5. Point a browser source to the same IP address and Port.
 You may need to "Interact" with this layer to allow the sound to work
 6. Kill the script with ctrl+c

+The bot is triggered in-chat with `!mortis` or `!mortts` or a few other things you'll see if you dig into the server code a bit ;)

    *Note: This has only been tested locally on a Linux computer.
 YMMV